KULL-Centre/_2024_buelow_PSpred/README.md

 ## List of content:
 - **calvados**: Scripts to run CALVADOS 2 simulations.
 - **data**: Pandas dataframes with sequences, features and phase separation propensities for the training data, validation data and full IDRome.
-The folder also contains density maps as numpy arrays for those simulations that were not converged to a single dense phase and excluded from analysis.
+The folder also contains density maps for simulations excluded from the analysis.
+Also included is raw data for the structural analysis of the interface.
 - **models**: ML models.
 - **scripts_colab**: Scripts supporting the Google Colab implementation.
 - **PSLab.ipynb**: Google Colab.
-- **example.fasta**: Fasta file example for Google Colab.
+- **example.fasta**: Fasta example file for Google Colab batch prediction.
-- **figures.ipynb**: Jupyter notebook to reproduce individual plots for the paper figures.
+- **figures.ipynb**: Jupyter notebook to reproduce plots for the paper figures.